niamhconno/Watters-et-al-2020-jNeurosci/README.md

 # Watters-et-al-2020-jNeurosci
 Matlab code to semi-automatically identify stationary mitochondria from time-lapse imaging of axonal mitochondria (requires user input)

-If you use this code, please cite: Watters et al., (2020) AMPK preferentially depresses retrograde transport of axonal mitochondria during localised nutrient deprivation.
+If you use this code or documents herein, please cite: Watters et al., (2020) AMPK preferentially depresses retrograde transport of axonal mitochondria during localised nutrient deprivation.
 J Neurosci XX:XX

 Sample analysis:
 1. Download and store files in folder